ansible/awx-operator/README.md

 Once the new AWX Operator is up and running, your AWX deployment will also be upgraded.

-### Disable IPV6 ###
+### Disable IPV6
 Starting with AWX Operator release 0.24.0,[IPV6 was enabled in ngnix configuration](https://github.com/ansible/awx-operator/pull/950) which causes upgrades and installs to fail in environments where IPv6 is not allowed.
-Starting in 1.1.1 release, tou can set the `ipv6_disabled` flag on the AWX spec.
+Starting in 1.1.1 release, you can set the `ipv6_disabled` flag on the AWX spec.
 If you need to use an AWX operator version between 0.24.0 and 1.1.1 in an IPv6 disabled environment, it is suggested to enabled ipv6 on worker nodes.